larammerce/docs/8.x/getting-started/installation.md

  Save changes!

 Afterward, another form will be displayed.
-Here you may need to build a theme file prior to editing the web page.
+Here you may need to build a blade file prior to editing the web page.
 To do so, follow this step-by-step instruction:

 1. Create a file on `/larammerce-base-theme/public/views`.